Barakkol33/docs/defensive-programming/README.md

 # Object-Oriented Programming (OOP)

-A programming model where software is organized around data, or "objects," rather than functions and logic.
+A programming model where software is organized around data, or "objects", rather than functions and logic.

 After we design the general structure of a system we delve into each object / entity and the services it supplies for other entities.